Here’s my guide to 18 must see monuments, attractions, and ruins in the Roman Forum in Rome, with tips for visiting.

 As long as the fire burned brightly, Rome was supposedly safe.
 The temple was once surrounded by 20 columns.

-The House of the Vestal Virgins was a two story building.
-The building surrounded a long courtyard with two pools.
+The building surrounded a long courtyard with three pools and mosaic floors.
 The house became a model for later medieval cloisters.

 7. Temple of Castor and Pollux